I am in love with Long Beach on Koh Lanta, Thailand.

 Although you usually have to go looking for the craic amid Koh Lanta’s relaxed atmosphere, there’s still certainly a thriving machine here.
 The feared cycle of debauchery that seems completely unsurvivable but somehow still manages to lure and entrap.
 What can I say, it’s fun.
 Ironically, the cogs are completely avoidable.
 You could, say, get up early and take one of the yoga classes, or go for a jog.
 There are healthy options…but the social machine really knows how to bite.
 And who doesn’t like a good bite?

-Here are the routine steps to tango with Long Beach, Koh Lanta:
+Here are the routine steps to tango with Long Beach on Koh Lanta:

 Step 1: Climb out of bed only driven by the fear of being cooked alive.
 Clinomaniacs be warned: the afternoon sun here turns bungalows into ovens around mid afternoon.
 The highly motivated individuals go for a swim, drinking up the delicious salt to replace what was left behind on a sandy dance floor the night before.
 Others make it only as far as the hammock, relishing each occasional breeze.
 I prefer to point a motorbike south and twist that throttle until my sunburn cools down.